-These tomato and basil puff pastry tarts are fresh, light, and delicious.
+These Tomato and Basil Tarts are fresh, light, delicious, and made in individual servings, so they’re perfect for entertaining or a snack.
 They’re incredibly easy, but look so fancy!

 So, I spent last Thursday afternoon at a Pepperidge Farm Puff Pastry outdoor BBQ party.
 (And it was pretty much as fabulous as that sounds.)

 A small gathering of the most lovely people, at a gorgeous house, with amazing food.

 This was the first thing I noticed when I walked inside, you guys.
 I mean, it’s like the mothership was calling me home.

 Then I walked outside to this lovely tablescape!